-IRS estimates that between 21 percent to 26 percent of EITC claims are paid in error.
+IRS estimates that around 33 percent of EITC claims are paid in error.
 Some of the errors are unintentional caused by the complexity of the law, but some of the claims are intentional disregard of the law.
 Here are the questions preparers frequently ask concerning fraud.

 Yes, IRS reviews EITC returns filed to identify returns with errors or misinformation.
 IRS uses both internal information and information from external sources such as other government agencies.
 The information on the return is matched with information already on file with the IRS and other government agencies.
 If the review shows questionable or incomplete information, the IRS holds the EITC portion of the taxpayer's refund and contacts the taxpayer to verify the information.
 IRS releases the EITC amount after the claim is verified.

 EITC also uses a screening process based on historical information to select returns for examination.
 At this time, IRS identifies many errors and examines returns both pre and post refund.
 However, IRS does not have the resources to examine all of the questionable EITC returns.

 Sometimes during the interview process, the preparer is aware the taxpayer is not giving the right information or is changing the story to get EITC.
 The preparer refuses to file an inaccurate return and the taxpayer leaves the office.
 What steps should the preparer take to notify the IRS of the likelihood of fraud or abuse?